ManukMinasyan/stellar-ui/docs/index.md

 Fully styled and customizable components for Vue 3.

-This module has been developed by the NuxtLabs team for Volta and Nuxt Studio, its goal is to provide everything related to UI when building a Nuxt app.
+This module has been developed by the Minasyan.info team, its goal is to provide everything related to UI when building a Vue app.
 This includes components, icons, colors, dark mode but also keyboard shortcuts.

 # Features